polgarp/polgarp.github.io/_posts/9am26/Using-personas.md

 # ☕ Personas are meant to be used, not just created

-I've been seeing some portfolios recently, where the designer has some personas as part of their process.
-They describe the creation of personas, or sometimes the personas are just there hinted as an obvious step in the process.
-But somehow these personas didn't have any impact on the design process afterwards, they are just there as a sort-of unrelated step.
+I've been seeing some portfolios recently, where the designer shows some personas as part of their process.
+They describe the creation of personas, and some pretty looking artifacts.
+But somehow these personas don't have any impact on the design process afterwards, they are just there as a sort-of unrelated but mandatory step.

-Now part of the issue is the impact of bootcamps

-Ofcourse it might be just an issue of presentation - artifacts get into a portfolio, and describing process details is less interesting.
-But if we take working on the experience seriously, who is the user needs to be key point and shine through the design process.
+Now part of the issue is how design process is perceived (and sometimes taught), with personas as step synthesizing user research done, before design starts.
+Of course, it might be just an issue of presentation — artifacts get into a portfolio, and describing process details in later steps is less interesting compared to actually showing UI.
+But if we take working on the experience seriously, who is the user needs to be key point, and shine through the design process.

-Personas aggregate and or align.
-Some researcgh is needed, at least to inform.
+But it got me thinking on what are good practices using personas in the design process.

+Persona is a method to aggregate user research done, create a shared understanding on who the users are, and align the team on who is the target.
+Ofcourse personas are not the only way to describe the audience, but something needs to focus the discussion about who our users are.

+In some sense, personas act as a shortcut in conversation throughout the product development process.
+Provided they are based on actual user research and the team can actually connect to them.
+There are some ways to this, most obviously making it a team effort helps (so workshops), but actively taking care of them (iterating and promoting) is also important.

-Maybe the questions is broader - if user research is done, how does it's results actually inform the design?
+Besides creating personas based on user research, and using them whenever Maybe the questions is broader - if user research is done, how does it's results actually inform the design?
-Ofcourse personas are not the only way to describe the audiene, but something needs

 On the simplest way, just replace user everywhere

+Three more places: brief, ideation, prioritisation.

-Through the complete process beyond the immediate design process.
+Through the complete process beyond the immediate design process, development and marketing.

-Use in briefs.
+Getting this change is hard, some personas are just not that useful, since they are not made with real user research in mind.
+But more often I've seen how they are created more of an artifact to be looked at, and not an artifact to be used.
+This needs iteration, testing,

 > This is a post from my newsletter, **[9am26](https://polgarp.com/categories/newsletter/)**, subscribe here:
 > {% include newsletter-signup.html %}